Ezral/blog/_app/_posts/medical/2020-06-26-Reviewing-ECG.md

 tags: ecg
 ---

 Being able to read ECG was one of my main goals in the late years of medschool.
 I ended up graduating from medschool not being really comfortable reading them.
 I'd be able to spot things like myocardial infarction but I wasn't really able to properly read them.
 There's this one time where a senior doctor would explain the reading of a strip and I was sort of lost.
-That was the turning point that led me to doing a self study which involved hours of [youtube](https://www.youtube.com/user/Touzeau123/videos) and [reading](https://hwcdn.libsyn.com/p/7/d/0/7d0967dfb2767d3e/ECG_in_Acute_MI_The_-_Unknown.pdf?c_id=8655857&cs_id=8655857&expiration=1593152643&hwt=ca3ce89ec87288cb4fcaa3918827eaf1) and doing [exercises](https://www.amazon.com/ECGs-Emergency-Physician-Amal-Mattu/dp/0727916548).
-Eventually I was able to read _(though still not great at it)_ properly.
+That was the turning point that led me to doing a self study which involved hours of youtube and reading and doing exercises.

-Since I'm not working in a clinical setting at the moment, I'm thinking of reviewing ECGs on a regular basis while documenting them here.
+I'd strongly recommend the following resources to those wanting to learn to interpret ECGs.
+Go through all this: watch all ECG  videos in [Touzeau123's youtube channel](https://www.youtube.com/user/Touzeau123/videos), read [ECG resources in LITFL](https://litfl.com/ecg-library/), and finish all 200 ECG problems in [Amal Mattu's book](https://www.amazon.com/ECGs-Emergency-Physician-Amal-Mattu/dp/0727916548).
+These will definitely be enough for anyone to master the basics of ECG.

 ---